KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - Yuthura only attacks with one of her lightsabers
 - Several quests aren't properly ended if you are banned from Manaan: [Proper Manaan Quest Endings 1.0](http://deadlystream.com/forum/files/file/557-proper-manaan-quest-endings/)
 - The end credits don't scale to screen resolution during the Dark Side ending
+- Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (reported by ebmar)

 # Tier 2
 ## Atmospheric/Lore/Logical Changes